markus-flicke/ImitationLearning/Readme.md

 * Use deeper network
 * Batch normalisation
 * Larger dataset
+* Rotate the game, play it, train on this augmented data

 ### TODO
 Figure out why Batchnorm didn't work for us